fulcain/calculator-app/readme.md

 # Installation

-- if you can't use fulcain.github.io/calculator-app
+- if you can't use [calculator-app github page](https://fulcain.github.io/calculator-app)
 - click on code and download zip
 - open the index.html file
 - book mark it for a quick access